galsasson/obj-convolver/README.md

 obj-convolver
 =============

-objects taking shape by resonating with music
+objects taking shape by resonating with videos